armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

     role: <k8s role>
     path: <k8s cluster path>
 ```
-You'll need to restart the pod so that Halyard restarts with your new config.
+Restart the pod so that Halyard restarts with your new config.

 ### Halyard with the Spinnaker Operator
-Or if using the Spinnaker Operator, you'll need to set up a custom Halyard configuration per [this section](https://docs.armory.io/spinnaker/operator/#custom-halyard-configuration).
+If you are using the Spinnaker Operator, set up a custom Halyard configuration per [this section](https://docs.armory.io/spinnaker/operator/#custom-halyard-configuration).
 Once you've mounted your `ConfigMap` to the `spinnaker-operator` deployment, it will restart the Halyard container with your Vault config.

 ## Storing secrets
 To store a file, simply prepend the file path with `@`.
-It will accept relative paths but cannot resolve `~`:
+It accepts relative paths but cannot resolve `~`:

 ```
 vault kv put secret/spinnaker/kubernetes config=@path/to/kube/config